tharunShiv/tharunshiv-blog/src/content/pwa-adv-disadv.md

 ---

-Every coin has another side to it
+Every coin has a flip side to it

 ## The Disadvantages